 Slow-release speeds are great for smoothing out dynamic performances.
 It can also be used to push an instrument back in the mix, making it sound farther away from the listener.
 If the release time is too slow, a compressor may suck the life out of your performance, making it sound dull and flat.

-When it comes to setting compressors, discussing specific settings isn’t really helpful.
-Settings that sounded good for one instrument may not sound good for another.
-That’s why in most cases, engineers simply refer to attack release times as fast, slow or medium.
+When it comes to setting compressors, discussing specific settings isn’t helpful.
+Settings that sound good for one instrument may not sound good for another.
+That’s why in most cases, engineers refer to attack release times as fast, slow, or medium.

 For even more control over your sound, try using two compressors in serial.
 Start with a compressor with a fast attack and fast release to smooth out peaks and tame transients, followed by a slower, more gentle compressor to make tracks sound bigger and fatter.